microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 This repository provides the MPLAB® X projects needed to configure some basic MDFU bootloader solutions for the PIC16F18446 Curiosity Nano Evaluation Board using code generated from the MPLAB® Code Configurator (MCC).

-The MDFU Ecosystem is a device firmware update ecosystem that is enabled through a File-Based Transfer Protocol (FTP) and a custom image format.
-This repository provides the basic starting point to configure and customize the 8-Bit MDFU Client library on the PIC16F18446 Curiosity Nano and also provides instructions for running the examples.
+The Microchip Device Firmware Update (MDFU) is a device firmware update ecosystem that uses a device agnostic host application to update the application firmware.
+The application image that is loaded into the host follows a custom file format that includes the device and application-specific parameters needed to perform the update.
+This repository provides the basic starting point to configure and customize the MCC Melody 8-Bit MDFU Client library on the PIC16F18446 Curiosity Nano development board and also provides instructions for running the examples.

+---
 ## Related Documentation

 - [PIC16F18446 Family Product Page](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/pic-mcus/pic16f18446)